 Holy Shit Quotient: The final bosses, often.
 The first one is a fight with Wild Dog, 2's attacks you with a satellite laser, the third fights you with dual rocket launchers, and in 4, you climb up a Human Ladder of soldiers to get up at him (See main page).

 Moral Event Horizon: Wild Dog in 1 had a moment pretty much most players got REALLY pissed at, an in-game Berserk Button if you will, when he shoots Rachel in the back.
 AND THE FUCKER LAUGHS AT YOU when you cradle her wounded body before you have the final showdown with him.

-In Alicia's 'Rescue Missions' in "3", when you fight the traitor Jake in a crowded area, not only does he turn an area full of innocent civilians into a war zone, he also grabs a young girl and later an elderly women and use them as human shields as he shoots at you.
+In Alicia's 'Rescue Missions' in "3", when you fight the traitor Jake in a crowded area, not only does he turn an area full of innocent civilians into a war zone (something that literally no other Time Crisis villain, not even Wild Dog, has ever done), he also grabs a young girl and later an elderly women and use them as human shields as he shoots at you.
 What does he do after he is done with them?
 He throws her to the floor, and kick her on the back.
 You don't need to feel sorry about killing him at the end.